How To ResVault

 The full documentation for tiCrypt software can be found at tiCrypt.com.
 This page contains some specifics to use tiCrypt the way it runs at the University of Florida.

 tiCrypt Connect Client Install/Update

-1. If the client is already installed, first ensure there are no instances of tiCrypt currently running by opening tiCryptConnect and selecting the "Shut down Connect" button, to the right of the screen.
-If the client is not yet installed, go to Step 2 below.
+- If the client is already installed, ensure there are no instances of tiCrypt currently running by opening tiCryptConnect and selecting the "Shut down Connect" button to the right of the screen.
+If the client is not yet installed, proceed to Step 2.

 - If the client isn't starting or responding, you might need to stop the process manually.

 - Download the appropriate launcher for your operating system from the HiPerGator-RV Download page.